 - Mandatory reporting

-Provide current information on how elder abuse may be detected and to review your professional obligation with regards to mandatory reporting of elder abuse within Australia.
+The purpose of this Course is to provide current information on how elder abuse may be detected and to review the professional obligations with regards to mandatory reporting of elder abuse within Australia.

 - Describe the different types of elder abuse